dairiki/lektor-index-pages/docs/reference/virtualsources.rst

 Each top-level index will have a root virtual source.
 These have `Lektor paths <path_>`_ like :samp:`{parent}@index-pages/{index-name}`.
-The index root sources do not actually generate any artifacts.
-The serve primarily as the parents for the actual index pages.
+The index root sources do not actually generate any artifacts — they serve primarily as the parents for the actual index pages.
 For the most part, they have one useful attribute, `subindexes` which contains a Lektor Query instance containing the individual index pages for the index.